 A minority cultural organization is:

-community-based,
+Community-based,

-deeply rooted in and reflective of a specific religious, racial, national, or cultural group of non-western or Judeo-Christian tradition, or
+Deeply rooted in and reflective of a specific religious, racial, national, or cultural group of non-western or Judeo-Christian tradition, or

-composed of at least 51% persons who represent such groups as African American, Hispanic, Native American, Asian/Pacific Islander, individuals with disabilities, and other minorities.
+Composed of at least 51% persons who represent such groups as African American, Hispanic, Native American, Asian/Pacific Islander, individuals with disabilities, and other minorities.
 This includes staff, board, artists, and volunteers.
 Gender is not considered a minority for the purposes of this program.

 A cultural organization that is lacking in resources:

-has trouble achieving its mission due to lack of cultural information or access to available programs.
+Has trouble achieving its mission due to lack of cultural information or access to available programs.
 These organizations are typically located within counties where there is no designated Local Arts Agency or other means of acquiring ongoing information and assistance.

 Funding Categories